Distributed Multisensor ISAC: Synchronization, Data Fusion, and Tracking in Distributed MS ICAS Networks

-As discussed in the subsection on Multi-Sensor Radio Access and Scheduling we may have broadcast or orthogonal multisensor access.
-While the broadcast mode allows simultaneous measurement of a subset of distributed MS-MIMO ISAC links (see \Cref{fig:dual_link_broadcast}), the orthogonal MS access always deteriorates due to the limitations of the shared channel.
-FDMA will reduce range resolution, while TDMA influences the availability of measurements in slow time.
-While the influence on coherent processing (such as ToF or Doppler estimation) has already been discussed, non-isochronous measurements influence the correct assignment of multiple measurement data to the target trajectory.
-Correct target location requires fusion of isochronous position related data.
+As discussed in the subsection on Multi-Sensor Radio Access and Scheduling, we may have broadcast or orthogonal multisensor access.
+While the broadcast mode allows simultaneous measurement of a subset of distributed \gls{ms}-\gls{mimo} \gls{isac} links (see \Cref{fig:dual_link_broadcast}), the orthogonal \gls{ms} access always deteriorates due to the limitations of the shared channel. \gls{fdma} will reduce range resolution, while \gls{tdma} influences the availability of measurements in slow time.
+While the influence on coherent processing (such as \gls{tof} or Doppler estimation) has already been discussed, non-isochronous measurements influence the correct assignment of multiple measurement data to the target trajectory.
+Correct target location requires fusion of isochronous position-related data.
 This may have several issues.
-Time alignment to achieve coincidence can be achieved by retroactive interpolation or better forward-looking by prediction on the parameter level.
-Further reasons for data outages here and there can originate from failing target reflections of from target LOS shadowing.
-In any case, data fusion has to consider timing issues for correct alignment and for labeling age of data, since validity of prediction decreases with time.
+Time alignment to achieve coincidence can be achieved by retroactive interpolation or, better, forward-looking by prediction on the parameter level.
+Further reasons for data outages here and there can originate from failing target reflections or from target \gls{los} shadowing.
+In any case, data fusion has to consider timing issues for correct alignment and for labeling the age of data, since the validity of the prediction decreases with time.

-\subsection{Distributed Data Fusion, Functional Split, Tracking and Sensor Mission Control}
+\subsection{Distributed Data Fusion, Functional Split, Tracking, and Sensor Mission Control}